ibm-cloud-docs/key-protect/create-key-alias.md

 1. [Retrieve your authentication credentials to work with keys in the service](/docs/key-protect?topic=key-protect-set-up-api).

-   To create a key alias, you must be assigned a _Manager_ or _Writer_ service access roles for the instance or key.
+   To create a key alias, you must be assigned a _Manager_ or _Writer_ service access role for the instance or key.
 To learn how IAM roles map to
    {{site.data.keyword.keymanagementserviceshort}} service actions, check out [Service access roles](/docs/key-protect?topic=key-protect-manage-access#service-access-roles).
    {: note}